Adeniyikayodee/m-store/README.md

 # m-storePro

-This is an ecommerce app
+This is an ecommerce app {WORK IN PROGRESS, LOL]

 Steps to run the app
 =====================